esbullington/cct/README.md

 rshell -p <COM3 or whichever serial port the board is on> -b 115200 --editor code
 ```

+If your board is on another serial port than `COM3 `, use that port instead.
+You can check to see which port the board is on by viewing the device under the Window's device manager.

 Now that you're in the rshell environment, you can start the Python prompt inside the ESP32 device by running the `repl` command.
 To start the editor, run `edit <yourfiletoedit.py>`.
 To view the ESP32 filesystem, navigate to the board using the command `cd /pyboard` (and `ls` to list files).
 You should also view the other commands that are available using the `help` command.